 Those are powerful questions, because the answers also apply to the obstacles in the way of my success.

-Science tells us that it comes down to being bored more often, and hence having access to a more creative mind to solve those problems.
+Science tells us that a creative thinking comes down to being is bored more often, and hence having access to a more creative mind to solve those problems.
 Most people just aren’t bored enough anymore.
 Technology has actually made it harder for people to get bored, and hence creative at solving problems.

 Think about it.
 Go

 back 12 years, before the Iphone was invented.
 How often in an average